Icon

 VANTAS covers branded events across 10+ U.S. markets — galas, product launches, conferences, community activations, corporate retreats.
 We send photographers and videographers who have already studied your brand, your shot list, and your goals before they walk through the door.
 The coverage is not reactive.
 It is built around what your marketing team needs for the next quarter.

 Our retainer clients use event coverage as the backbone of their content calendars.
 A single corporate event shoot becomes the raw material for months of social posts, email campaigns, PR outreach, and website updates.
+This is where a content retainer model pays off most clearly: instead of scrambling to produce fresh content from scratch every month, the visual library compounds — each event adding to a growing asset base that your team pulls from across every channel.
 The content does not expire after a week.
 It works as long as your brand story stays the same — which, if the story is real, is a long time.

 Stop Treating Events Like One-Night Stands